soIipsist/scaffolder/README.md

 #### templates

-A `template` can be any directory, as long as it resides within the `templates` folder or specified in the `templates.json` file.
+A `template` can be any directory, as long as it resides within the `templates` folder, or specified in the `templates.json` file.
 During the scaffolding process, all template files will be transferred to the newly created project directory.
 You can manage templates by adding or deleting them using the `add` and `delete` subcommands respectively.

 ```bash
 scaffolder > templates add [-h] [-t TEMPLATE]